-ALPHA CHI OMEGA IS, AT ITS CORE, AN ORGANIZATION BUILT BY & FOR REAL STRONG WOMEN.
+ALPHA CHI OMEGA IS AN ORGANIZATION BUILT BY & FOR REAL STRONG WOMEN.

 WHAT IS OUR PURPOSE?